Study obligations for your student visa

 The cost of courses can vary, so make sure you know what your course fees are.
 Your fees may be different from your friends’ fees.
 We have an online tool where you can estimate your tuition fees.

 HDR students - extension of candidature and CoE

-HDR students, including PhD and masters by research students, will have a slightly different process when applying for a CoE than undergraduate students.
+HDR students, including PhD and masters by research students, will have a slightly different process when applying for a CoE.

 When you apply to extend your candidature, you will get a new CoE to reflect your new maximum completion date.
 If your new CoE period is longer than your student visa expiry date, you can apply for new student visa using your new CoE.
 For information about applying for a new student visa, see the compliance and visa webpage.